Contact $(+1)$-surgeries and algebraic overtwistedness: Contact homology and symplectic cohomology

 As a corollary of \Cref{thm:flex}, we have the following weaker form of \Cref{thm:main,thm:main'}. \begin{corollary} Let $Y_{\Lambda}$ be the contact manifold in \Cref{thm:main,thm:main'} from $(+1)$-surgeries.
-Assume $Y_2$ is strongly fillable with $c_1(Y=Y_1\#Y_2)$ torsion. if then $Y_{\Lambda}$ has no strong filling. \end{corollary} \begin{proof} If $Y_{\Lambda}$ has a strong filling, we then obtain a strong filling of the contact manifold in \Cref{thm:flex} by gluing with the surgery cobordism.
+Then $Y_{\Lambda}$ has no strong filling. \end{corollary} \begin{proof} If $Y_{\Lambda}$ has a strong filling, we then obtain a strong filling of the contact manifold in \Cref{thm:flex} by gluing with the surgery cobordism.
 Then the homology assumption on $\Lambda$ yields a contradiction with \Cref{thm:flex}. \end{proof} The proof of \Cref{thm:flex} was based on the study of symplectic cohomology of strong fillings and was previously done in \cite{zbMATH07673358} for exact fillings.
-The strategy for \Cref{thm:main,thm:main'} is to take out the holomorphic curves (perturbed by a Hamiltonian) obstructing the filling in \Cref{cor:nofilling} and put them in the surgery cobordism, whose degeneration will yield the vanishing of the contact homology of the concave boundary.
+The strategy for \Cref{thm:main,thm:main'} is to extract the holomorphic curves (perturbed by a Hamiltonian) obstructing the filling in \Cref{cor:nofilling} and put them in the surgery cobordism; their degeneration will yield the vanishing of the contact homology of the concave boundary.